staking-foundation/docs/docs/15-solo-staking.md

 **The Diva Smart Contract acts as a wrapper of the Ethereum deposit contract**, allowing:

-- Liquid Stakers to bridge their ETH to the Beacon Chain, obtaining liquid divETH.
+- Liquid Stakers to deposit their ETH to the Beacon Chain, obtaining liquid divETH.
 - Operators to run nodes to perform validation duties, locking divETH to generate additional divETH staking rewards.